L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 Alternative screen capture and display acceleration approaches are required.
 - [BUG] Wrong display coordinates if the target window is too large (eg. desktop or taskbar at full screen width)

-# Ver 0.2 (Windows and Linux) WIP testing
+## Ver 0.2 for Windows and Linux
-- [Windows] New Windows branch.
+- [Windows] New Windows support.
 The main python GUI script is now cross-platform.
 - [Windows] Capture support using win32gui.
 - [Windows/Linux] Use pygame(SDL) for GUI and display, instead of tkinter.
 - [Windows/Linux] Full screen support with mid mouse button.
 [ESC] or [Space] key to exit.
+- [Shader backend] Fixed row pitch.
+Now shaders should support all input window dimensions.

+# Todo
+- [Models] Implement/integrate other AI models with pytorch.
+- [Windows/Linux] Look into alternative capture and display methods for speed up tips.
+- Cascade with other resizing shaders for support of random zoom ratio.

-# Acknowledgement and special thanks
+# Acknowledgement and Special Thanks
 This project contains codes based on the following projects/libraries:
 - https://github.com/Blinue/Magpie
 - https://github.com/funnyplanter/CuNNy